Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part B/Composition, Structure, and Processes.md

 	- Creates geological features that are unique, which the hexagonal basalt columns are when compared to other basalt forms
 	- The hexagonal columns indicate columnar jointing, which is a common feature of basaltic lava flows and igneous rock lava flows
 - History of volcanic activity at the site, where lava rapidly cooled and solidified, which is how basalt is created
+- Has an aphanitic texture to it, whi

 ## Sources: